 Over the years, I have been intrigued by the Laguna Salada area of Mexico.
 Located just south of the border, in the Sonoran desert of Baja California and within minutes of Mexicali.
 This lake is not as deep as the Salton Sea, it’s only 30 feet below sea level and hardly ever full.
 But at 37 miles long and 11 miles wide, it’s nearly the same size as the current Salton Sea.
 However, this lake does have a clear advantage, it may have at one time or another directly connected to the Colorado River near the headwaters of the Sea of Cortez.
 This would make it about seventy five miles closer to the Sea of Cortez than the Salton Sea.
 Could the legend really be about a ship in Mexico and not the US?
 It’s a good possibility.

 Ok, so whose ship was it and how did it end up just south of the border?
 In a previous article I did explain how the English pirate/privateer Thomas Cavendish and his fleet (he started with three ships, The Desire, Content and Hugh Gallant, but by this time he had lost the Hugh Gallant) captured the seven hundred ton Spanish galleon Santa Ana in 1587.
 This happened near the the tip of Baja California close to present day Cabo San Lucas.
 Cavendish and crew attacked and subdued the ship, then towed it into the port.
 When they boarded the Santa Ana they were surprised that a ship of this size did not have any cannons on-board, and the booty was the largest they have ever seen.
 It took them nearly two weeks to commandeer the best of her cargo, there was simply way more than then they could carry.
-Some reports state that Cavendish had loaded nearly five hundred tons of merchandise on his three ships and burned what was left of the ship and the remaining cargo.
+Some reports state that Cavendish had loaded nearly five hundred tons of merchandise on his two ships and burned what was left of the ship and the remaining cargo.
 Leaving the Spanish captain and crew on land, then sailed for the Philippines.